ephesians511.gif (11161 bytes)

 Morals and Dogma

 This classic work by Albert Pike, the man who wrote the rituals for the Scottish Rite, contains a chapter for each of the Scottish Rite degrees.
+It is a difficult read and is just about useless for apologetic purposes.
+Most Masons have never read it.
+We suggest you focus on the teachings of the Blue Lodge (the first three degrees) because every Mason is a member of a Blue Lodge.
+We provide Morals and Dogma only because so many people have heard of it and want a copy.
 It was published by the Supreme Council 33rd Degree, Southern Jurisdiction.
-(872 pages plus a 221 page index)
+(872 pages plus a 221 page index).
+File size 141MB

 Mackey's Encyclopedia - 2 Volume set